Atlassian Cloud OAuth Single Sign-On (SSO) with Okta

 - Copy the Authorization endpoint, Token endpoint, etc., and keep it handy.

-- Now, return to the miniOrange App configuration page and click Next from the Callback URL screen.
+- Now, return to the miniOrange App configuration page.
+(OAuth / OIDC Provider Configurations)

-- In the next window, you’ll find the Plugin Metadata details.
+- In this section, you will find the Plugin Metadata details.

-- Open the Atlassian Admin Console and go to the Security tab.
+- Open the Atlassian Admin Console and navigate to the Security tab.

 - Provide an appropriate name, select Set up SAML Single Sign-On, and click Next.